 American Association of Colleges of Nursing Student Scholarships

 The American Association of Colleges of Nursing website lists nursing scholarship programs offered by the organization.
-Visit this page for more information.
+Visit the AACN website for more information.

 American Nurses Association Ethnic Minority Fellowship Program

 The Minority Fellowship Program at the American Nurses Association grew as a response to the lack of mental health and substance abuse nurse professionals who could provide culturally competent care to an increasingly diverse population with ever-expanding needs for mental health and substance abuse disorders services, research, advocacy, and policy development.
-Visit this page to review eligibility requirements and access an application.
+Visit the ANA Minority Fellowship Program page to review eligibility requirements and access an application.

 MinorityNurse.com provides a database of scholarship information for nursing students from minority or underrepresented backgrounds.
 Awards have various criteria for recipients, which may include financial need, academic achievement, and involvement in community activities.
-Visit this page for more information.
+Visit the MinorityNurse website for more information.

 Alternative Scholarship Search Engines

 Free scholarship search engines also offer information about alternative scholarship options including:

 When searching for private scholarships, remember that scholarship searches and information are free to anyone.
 Do not pay for any searches for financial aid awards.

 Research Fellowships in Behavioral Nursing Research